michunie99/raylib-quickstart/README.md

 # Raylib-Quickstart
 A simple cross platform template for setting up a project with the bleeding edge raylib code.
 Works with C or C++.
+This is a fork used to learn the basics of Raylib.

 ## Supported Platforms
 Quickstart supports the main 3 desktop platforms: